kubernetes-sigs/karpenter/designs/nodepool-requirement-flexibility.md

         operator: Exists
 ```

+In this solution, the onus is on the Cloud Provider to implement and pass-down some form of flexibility or minValues down into the scheduler.
+Cloud Providers could choose to selectively enable or disable this feature by surfacing this API through their NodeClass.

-Enabling this solution allows specific Cloud Providers to make this change without pushing this new field down into the neutral API; however, this means we need to define a neutral way where a cloudprovider can define its own flexibility requirements and pass them back to the scheduler.
+Enabling this allows specific Cloud Providers to make this change without pushing this new field down into the neutral API; however, this means we need to define a neutral way where a Cloud Provider can define its own flexibility requirements and pass them back to the scheduler.
 One option here is to allow CloudProviders to layer on their own flexibility requirements for NodePools through the [CloudProvider interface](https://github.com/kubernetes-sigs/karpenter/blob/4e85912c81ed9a51fc8ebd107db8e88e7828fae7/pkg/cloudprovider/types.go).
 This function in the interface might look like `func GetFlexibility(np *v1beta1.NodePool) scheduling.Flexibility` where `scheduling.Flexibility` is a `map[string]int`.

 #### Pros/Cons

 1. 👍👍 Isolates the minValues feature to whether a Cloud Provider wants to implement it or not
 2. 👍 Enables Cloud Providers to have the concept of “default” minValues that is controlled at runtime, allowing cloud providers to enforce certain minimums from their users for things like spot best practices without having to have the user specify it directly (e.g. “don’t allow a spot instance to launch without at least 10 spot instances in the request”).
 3. 👎 Leaks more scheduling behavior into the NodeClass (What if a Cloud Provider doesn’t implement a NodeClass directly?
 They would have to design one specifically for this feature).
 As a guiding design principle, we have generally chosen to avoid scheduler-based decision making driven through the NodeClass API
-4. 👎 Requires an additional method on the cloud providers OR requires piggy-backing off of `GetInstanceTypes()` to surface additional minValues information into the scheduler which may be awkward for cloud providers that don’t care about this requirement
+4. 👎 Requires an additional method on the cloud providers which expands our existing interface OR requires piggy-backing off of `GetInstanceTypes()` to surface additional minValues information into the scheduler which may be awkward for cloud providers that don’t care about this requirement

 ### Solution 3: `flexibility` field in the `spec.requirements` section of the NodeClaim Template (becomes part of the template on the NodePool)